Cohomological VC-density: Bounds and Applications: Applications

 Thus, if $p=0$ or $q=1$, Theorem~\ref{thm:informal:general} follows immediately from Theorem~\ref{thm:informal}.
 In every other case, the bound in Theorem~\ref{thm:informal:general} is stronger than the one obtained by applying Theorem~\ref{thm:informal}.

 \begin{remark} Our generalized notion of VC-density is graded by bi-degree $(p,q)$ where $p \geq 0$ and $q \geq 1$ are integers.
 We refer to the index $p$ as the \emph{degree} and the index $q$ as the \emph{order} of the VC-density.
-For example, classical VC-density is then the degree $0$ and order $1$ case of our more generalized notion (with $\mathcal{Z} = \{\{y\} \mid y \in Y\}$).
-The Shelah notion of higher order (corresponding to $q$-dependence) VC-density corresponds to our degree $0$ and order $q$ notion of VC-density. \end{remark}
+For any definable family $\mathcal{X}$ to which Theorem~\ref{thm:informal} is applicable

+So an upper bound on the degree $0$ and order $1$ VC-density of a family $\mathcal{X}$ is also an upper bound on the classical VC-density of $\mathcal{X}$.